Keep reading to get the details on my Sage & Braker CLP review.

 To top it all off, Sage & Braker CLP is non-toxic, biodegradable, and made in the USA.
 It even smells good.
 Though it’s tough to precisely describe the smell, one guy said in an Amazon review that it smells like “bourbon with a squeeze of citrus” (smell it for yourself to see what I mean).
 What’s not to like?

-If you want to buy some Sage & Braker CLP for yourself, head on over to Amazon or the Sage & Braker web site.
+If you want to buy some Sage & Braker CLP for yourself, head on over to Amazon or directly to the Sage & Braker web site.
 It is well worth the money to buy a bottle of this stuff to use on your firearms.
-It’s pretty simple to use as well.
-Check out the YouTube video at the bottom of the page for quick demonstration on how to use it with a Sage & Braker bore snake.
+It’s really simple to use as well, especially in conjunction with their other gun cleaning products from Sage & Braker like their bore snakes and gun cleaning mat.

 Reliability & Durability: 5/5